sharunkumar/New-Grad-Positions-2023/README.md

 ---
 ## The List 🚴🏔
 > **Note**:
-> This README file is for **2024 full time positions only**.
+> This README file is for **2024 and 2023 full time positions only**.
 For internships for Summer 2023 and 2024, please [click here](https://github.com/pittcsc/Summer2023-Internships/blob/dev/README.md).

 <!-- Please leave a one line gap between this and the table -->